Skip to main content

 Some important notes before you can really execute this script.

-• You need a GPG key on you system to crypt the data.
-If you already have one you can important on the system if it's not already present:
+• You need a GPG key on your system to encrypt the data.
+If you already have one, you can import it if it’s not already present:

 gpg --import yourgpgkeyfile

-• You need to share a public key with your server to allow ssh automatic connection.
-The easy way to this, after the creation of the keys
+• You need to share a public key with your server to allow automatic SSH connections.
+The easy way to do this, after creating the keys, is:

-• Create a file containing your gpg password.
-Here for example named gpgsecret.
+• Create a file containing your GPG passphrase.
+Here for example named gpgsecret:

 echo > gpgsecret << EOF